Last updated: January 20, 2025

 If you visit during the summer months, please do not leave your pet in your parked vehicle.
 Even with the windows rolled down slightly, temperatures inside a locked car can climb to unsafe levels!

 Five miles of hiking trails lead through forest and meadows around Fort Necessity.
-There is also a loop trail at Jumonville Glen and a short walking path at Braddock's Grave.
-Trail maps are available at the Visitor Center.
+Some start off the battlefield, and others the Picnic Area.
+There is also a trail at Jumonville Glen and a short walking path at Braddock's Grave.
+Trail maps for the fort are available at the Visitor Center.